405th AFSB holds 3-day budget working group at Ramstein Air Base

-Participants from across Europe as well as special guests from the U.S. pose for a group photo April 17 at the 405th Army Field Support Brigade Budget Working Group held at the Ramstein Officer’s Club April 16-18 on Ramstein Air Base in Germany.
+RAMSTEIN AIR BASE, Germany – Two clear and concise words from 405th Army Field Support Brigade Deputy to the Commander Joseph Scheff summarized the 405th AFSB’s Budget Working Group held at the Ramstein Officer’s Club April 16-18 on Ramstein Air Base – highly successful.
+And U.S. Army Sustainment Command’s Assistant Deputy Chief of Staff for Resource Management (G-8) agreed.

+“This is a really unique opportunity where we get to bring all of our great resource management minds together to collaborate, to be educated, and to share experiences and perspectives so that we can be more successful as a team in executing ASC’s resources,” said Meghan Peterson, who traveled from Rock Island Arsenal, Illinois, as one of the special guests attending the 405th AFSB Budget Working Group.

+The theme for this year’s budget working group was resource management in a fiscally constrained environment, and some of the key highlights were a panel discussion, lessons learned from operations supporting Ukraine and the current financial landscape in Europe.

 |Date Taken: